Political Science Faculty & Staff

 Comparative Politics, International Relations, Political Theory, Public Law

-Associate Professor and Crocker Endowed Professor of Political Science
+Associate Professor of Political Science and Anthony Moroux/BORSF Endowed Professor of Political Science (On leave 2022-2023)

 Dr. Sharon Ridgeway